reverendlovejoy43782/icp-hackathon-24-2/README.md

 ## 2.1 Geohash Canister

 The Geohash Canister is designed to handle geolocation data and convert it into geohashes, as well as decode geohashes back into geographical coordinates.
 The canister provides two main functionalities:

 - **compute_geohash**: This function takes a geolocation (latitude and longitude) as input and returns both the calculated geohash and the geographical bounds (square) that the geolocation falls within.
+If an NFT for the square does not exist, it mints a new NFT, otherwise it retrieves the existing NFT information.
     - **Input**: Geolocation (latitude: f64, longitude: f64)
-    - **Output**: (Area, String) where `Area` includes the latitude and longitude boundaries (lat_start, lon_start, lat_end, lon_end) and `String` is the computed geohash.
+    - **Output**: AreaResponse which includes the latitude and longitude boundaries (lat_start, lon_start, lat_end, lon_end), the computed geohash, the NFT information, and a flag indicating if the NFT was newly created or already existed.
-    - **What it does**: The function computes the geohash for the provided geolocation and determines the geographical area (square bounds) that encompasses this geolocation.
+    - **What it does**: The function computes the geohash for the provided geolocation, determines the geographical area (square bounds) that encompasses this geolocation, and handles NFT minting or retrieval.

 - **compute_area**: This function takes a geohash as input and decodes it back into geographical coordinates.
 It then calculates the geographical bounds (square) for these coordinates.
+If an NFT for the square does not exist, it mints a new NFT, otherwise it retrieves the existing NFT information.
     - **Input**: Geohash (String)
-    - **Output**: AreaResponse which includes the latitude and longitude boundaries (lat_start, lon_start, lat_end, lon_end) and the original geohash.
+    - **Output**: AreaResponse which includes the latitude and longitude boundaries (lat_start, lon_start, lat_end, lon_end), the original geohash, the NFT information, and a flag indicating if the NFT was newly created or already existed.
-    - **What it does**: The function decodes the provided geohash into latitude and longitude, and then calculates the geographical area (square bounds) that encompasses these coordinates.
+    - **What it does**: The function decodes the provided geohash into latitude and longitude, calculates the geographical area (square bounds) that encompasses these coordinates, and handles NFT minting or retrieval.

 ## 2.2 Frontend Canister Logic